 This mountain biking weekend sees cyclists of all abilities tackling the VTT routes of the Portes du Soleil.
-You can start from a number of resorts throughout the region and the route should takes just one day so you can enter on either Friday, Saturday or Sunday (or all if you're a bit keen!)
-Refreshment points and marshalls ensure that everything runs smoothly so turn up and get muddy!
-Participants can register in advance on the Pass'Portes du Soleil website.
+You can start from a number of resorts throughout the region and the route should take just one day so you can enter on either Friday, Saturday or Sunday (or all if you're a bit keen!)
+Refreshment points and marshalls ensure that everything runs smoothly so turn up and get muddy.
+However, the event is not about who can get round the fastest, it’s to encourage everyone who enjoys riding to get out and explore some of the incredible biking terrain that the Portes du Soleil has to offer.

-The trails range in altitude from 2250m – 1000m and take riders through both France and Switzerland.
-All routes use the areas comprehensive lift network meaning that much of the uphill work is done from the comfort of a chairlift and all you have to do is enjoy the downhill.
-Riders tackling the full 80km circuit are rewarded with a whopping 6500m of descent!
+The trails range in altitude from 2,250m – 1,000m and take riders through both France and Switzerland.
+All routes use the area's comprehensive lift network meaning that much of the uphill work is done from the comfort of a chairlift and all you have to do is enjoy the downhill.
+Riders tackling the full 80km circuit are rewarded with a whopping 6,500m of descent!
 However, if you prefer to earn your descents with a bit of uphill pedalling, then each route has an alternate section enabling you to get your head down and get a bit of a sweat on.
 Likewise, for hardcore downhillers, options are available to deviate off the main drag onto some steeper, more technical sections where you can really put those downhill bikes through their paces.

 For many people, one of the highlights of the Pass’Portes is the Bike Show – a MTB exhibition, where around 70 of the biggest brands in mountain biking (Kona, Sunn, Shimano, Scott, etc) all flaunt their latest kit and trends for the following year.
 The location of the show changes yearly as each resort on the main Pass’Portes circuit takes a turn to host it, although there are also entertainments and activities available in each participating resort.
 At the event, you can check out the very latest in bike technology for yourself courtesy of the numerous free bike tests, putting them through their paces on terrain appropriate to your ability and preferred type of riding (cross country, downhill, etc).
-As well as bike tests, you can also marvel at the skills of the pro riders in various competitions and demonstrations, such as Dirt Jumping and Trial Riding that take place during the event.
-Film screenings, music concerts and nocturnal activities also take place in the evening ensuring that when you do finally go to bed, you’ll definitely be dreaming of bikes!
+As well as bike tests, you can also marvel at the skills of the pro riders in various competitions and demonstrations, such as dirt jumping and trail riding that take place during the event.
+Film screenings, music concerts and nocturnal activities also take place in the evening ensuring that when you do finally go to bed, you’ll definitely be dreaming of bikes.

 Whether you’re an experienced rider or just getting into the pleasures of mountain biking, the Pass’Portes du Soleil is a great opportunity to ride some fantastic terrain, check out some new toys, eat raclette and mingle with fellow mountain bikers in truly stunning surroundings.

-Helmet and gloves are compulsory for all riders but some sections of the trail are quite loose and rocky so you may want to consider additional protection too.
-However, the event is not about who can get round the fastest, it’s to encourage everyone who enjoys riding to get out and explore some of the incredible biking terrain that the Portes du Soleil has to offer.
-Get yourself signed up (in February)!
+Helmets and gloves are compulsory for all riders but some sections of the trail are quite loose and rocky so you may want to consider additional protection too.
+Back protection, knee and elbow pads are recommended by the organisers.